 The thread about an A to Z (almost!) of Edinburgh and Leith streets that are named after women

 For International Women’s Day (on March 8th 2021), I thought I would flick through the books and do an A-Z (as far as possible) of Edinburgh and Leith places named after women.
-Unsurprisingly there are relatively few, to pick from – but there are some fascinating women behind some of the names
+Unsurprisingly there are relatively few, to pick from – but there are some fascinating women behind some of the names.

 A is for Annfield in Newhaven.
 Named for Ann Steuart, wife of John Steuart of Blairhaw, who built a house in late Georgian times.
-There was a trend for giving places fancy names at the time in the form xfield, where x was the name of a wife or daughter.
+There was a trend for giving places fancy names at the time in the form xfield, where x was usually the name of a wife or daughter.

-C is for Clarice Mcnab Lane, a brand new street off West Bowling Green Street in Leith.
+C is for Clarice Mcnab Lane, a brand new street off of West Bowling Green Street in Leith.
 Born in Leith and known usually by her married name Clarice Shaw, she was a prominent interwar Labour party member and activist.
 She was MP for Kilmarnock for a year, dying in 1946.

-Clarice Shaw, © Parliamentary Archives
+Clarice Shaw / McNab © Parliamentary Archives

 F is for Flora Stevenson‘s, a primary school in Comely Bank named for the Glasgow-borne social reformer who was an early campaigner (with her sister Louisa) for women’s entry into universities and became an organiser of education in the city for poor children; particularly girls and would serve as a convenor on the Edinburgh School Board.

-The Grassmarket, 1784.
+Ainslie's Town Plan of 1804 showing Hope Street not long after naming.
 Reproduced with the permission of the National Library of Scotland

 I is for Elsie Inglis Way, named in 2019 in Abbeyhill for the well known (but not well enough) WW1 military doctor, suffragist, teacher, campaigner, philanthropist, organiser and pioneer of women’s’ medicine in the city.
 A maternity hospital nearby once bore her name.

-J is for Jex-Blake Drive, a newbuild street in Abbeyhill named for Sophia Jex-Blake, one of the first seven women to study medicine at the University of Edinburgh, the first female doctor in Scotland and founder of 2 medical schools for women, Bruntsfield Maternity Hospital, amongst many other things.
+J is for Jex-Blake Drive, a new build street in Abbeyhill named for Sophia Jex-Blake, one of the first seven women to study medicine at the University of Edinburgh, the first female doctor in Scotland and founder of 2 medical schools for women, Bruntsfield Maternity Hospital, amongst many other things.

 K is for Mary King’s Close, that well known tourist trap, and subject of endless paranormal hot air.
 Mary King was the widow of Alexander King, a burgess of the city, in the early-mid 17th c. – except that she probably wasn’t… Who she actually was is not entirely clear.
 The close had been partially abandoned after the plague of 1645, and was still vacant in 1751 when a neighbouring tenement collapsed.
 This opened up a gap that was widened to create a space for the construction of the Royal Exchange, which would later become the City Chambers.
 The tenements in the upper parts of Mary King’s Close (and two others) were largely built over, but the lower parts remained occupied, and were so well into the 19th century.
 It was the construction of Cockburn Street in 1854 that really swept away Mary King’s Close.